NathanAllerton/QuickList/README.md

 # QuickList
 A Notepad++ mimicker written in Python.

-I got a lot of praise for it from my professor, and she wanted me to present it due to the clean concise of the code.
-The program itself however, is rather simple.
+I made this program to experiment a little with tkinter.
+It is quite simple.

 I've been meaning to look back at this and add a lot more.
 Maybe make a fully functional Notepad++ clone.